stefanskiasan/MCP-Nest-virtual/docs/built-in-authorization-server.md

 import { NestFactory } from '@nestjs/core';
 import { NestExpressApplication } from '@nestjs/platform-express';
 import cookieParser from 'cookie-parser';
+// Or if you are using CommonJS:
+// import * as cookieParser from 'cookie-parser';
 import { randomUUID } from 'crypto';
 import {
   McpAuthModule,